Probing $ \phi $N interaction through bound states of $ \phi\textrm{N-}\alpha $ system: Introduction

 \section{Introduction}

 Among the various studies of meson properties in nuclear matter, particular attention has been given to the vector $\phi$-meson, since the interactions of the $s\bar{s}$ pair with nucleons and nuclei are not yet fully understood at low energies.
 Recently, $\phi$-mesic nuclei—exotic many-body systems characterized by strong interactions—have garnered renewed interest.
 The coupling of the $\phi$ meson to nucleons suggests that the stable formation of $\phi$-mesic nuclei is probable, and both theoretical models and experimental efforts continue to investigate this possibility~\cite{HIRENZAKI2010406,10.1143/PTP.124.147,PhysRevC.96.035201,PhysRevC.95.055202,etminan2024prc,Filikhin2024prd,filikhin2024phihe,ETMINAN2025PLB139564}.

-It has been established that the properties of the $\phi$ meson can be affected by the nuclear medium, resulting in behavior that differs from that observed in free space.
-The aim of numerous past and upcoming experiments is to explore how the $\phi$ meson behaves at finite densities~\cite{GUBLER2024100007,Achenbach:2024wgy}.
-The primary issues addressed include whether the $\phi$ meson is indeed bound within nuclei, the magnitude of the binding energy, and the properties of such bound states.
-Additional focus is given to the possible modifications of the $\phi$ meson within nuclear matter and their potential detection in experiments.
-Theoretically, the properties of the $\phi$ meson in nuclear matter have been analyzed based on hadronic models~\cite{PhysRevC.95.015201}, QCD sum rules~\cite{PhysRevD.105.114053}, and effective Lagrangian approaches~\cite{AbreuPLB2025}.
+Theoretically, the properties of the $\phi$ meson in nuclear matter have been analyzed based on hadronic models~\cite{PhysRevC.95.015201}, QCD sum rules~\cite{PhysRevD.105.114053}, chiral and effective Lagrangian approaches~\cite{FeijooPRD2025, AbreuPLB2025}.

+A naïve first guess regarding the nature of the $\phi $N interaction would be biased by the OZI (Okubo–Zweig–Iizuka) rule, which would imply a weak interaction between the two hadrons due to their distinct quark contents.
+A more careful line of reasoning would, however, raise questions about possible coupled-channel effects.
+Indeed, the experimental study of the $\phi p$ correlation function (CF), measured by the ALICE Collaboration~\cite{PhysRevLett.127.172301}, indicates that the relevant interactions are far from those expected under OZI suppression.
+A Lednický–Lyuboshits fit to the data yielded a spin-averaged scattering length of $ a_{0} = (0.85 \pm 0.48)$ $+$ $\textrm{i}(0.16 \pm 0.19)$ fm.

+Because the imaginary part of \( a_{0} \) is compatible with zero within uncertainties, it is interpreted that elastic $\phi p$ scattering dominates the interaction.
+With this assumption, a subsequent study~\cite{CHIZZALI2024138358} of the $\phi p$ CF \cite{PhysRevLett.127.172301} employed a single-channel phenomenological potential, fitted to N$\phi$ lattice data by the HAL QCD collaboration~\cite{yan2022prd}, to explore the controversial existence of a $\phi p$ bound state.
+As a result, the binding energy of the $\phi p$ bound state was found within $ \left[12.8 -56.1\right]$ for the spin 1/2 channel.
+Despite the previous evidence, the nature of this state remains ambiguous.
+A clear competing interpretation is provided by several studies based on extensions of chiral Lagrangians to accommodate vector mesons within a coupled-channel unitary framework \cite{oset2010dynamically, PhysRevD.84.056017, garzon2012effects, FeijooPRD2025, AbreuPLB2025}.